runtimeverification/k/.github/ISSUE_TEMPLATE/bug-report.md

    print('hello')
 ```

-**To Reproduce**
+**Reproduction Steps**

 Steps to reproduce the behavior (including _code blocks_ with what to run, and _code blocks_ with resulting output).
-Example:
+Examples:

-Kompiling produces the weird error:
+Kompiling produces a weird error:

 ```
 $ kompile --backend llvm --some-weird-option test.k
-SOME_WEIRD_ERROR_MESSAGE
+SOME WEIRD ERROR MESSAGE
 ```

-Running causes a segfault:
+Running on LLVM backend causes a segfault when division by zero:

 ```
+$ kompile test.k --backend llvm
+Successful kompilation
 $ krun input.test
 Aborted: some cryptic LLVM backend stuff.
 Segfault.
 Panic.
 ```

 **Expected behavior**

 A clear and concise description of what you expected to happen.
 Example:

 `kompile` should be able to handle `--some-weird-option` without crashing.